Life With Osteoporosis

 Why am I still getting pain after my spinal fracture has healed?

-Even though a fracture has healed, sometimes pain improves but doesn’t go away completely, with pain coming and going or occasionally becoming constant.
-Pain that lasts beyond the expected healing time, sometimes defined as longer than three months, is called persistent pain or ‘chronic pain’.
+Sometimes, pain improves but doesn’t go away completely, even though a fracture has healed.
+Pain can come and go or, occasionally, become constant.
+Pain that lasts beyond the expected healing time, sometimes defined as longer than three months, is called 'persistent pain' or ‘chronic pain’.
 If the fracture has healed, there will be other causes of the pain: